List of Marvel Comics characters: I: Jason Ionello

 Jason Ionello is a character in Marvel Comics.
 The character, created by Kurt Busiek and Pat Olliffe, first appeared in Untold Tales of Spider-Man #1 (September 1995).

 Jason Ionello was a popular student at Midtown High School who would often pick on Peter Parker along with Flash Thompson, Liz Allan, Sally Avril and Tiny McKeever.
 Ironically, they all idolized Spider-Man, not knowing that was actually Peter.
 He eventually attempted to learn Spider-Man's identity to earn a $1000 reward.
 He enlisted Sally's help in this endeavor, but became jealous when she flirted with Spider-Man.
 Later, Jason ran a red light while trying to catch Spider-Man, but collided with another vehicle.
 Sally was killed, and Jason suffered mild head trauma.
 Jason was left feeling bitter and soon turned on Flash and his friends.
-Later, Peter throws a party for Jason and Tiny, but Jason refuses to accept Peter as a friend.
-He later saves Liz during a fight between Spider-Man and the Headsman.
-Jason becomes depressed and attempts suicide, but is stopped by the Vulture who convinces him to blame Spider-Man for his problems.
 Jason disguises himself as Spider-Man and starts committing vandalism and brandishing a gun in an attempt to damage Spider-Man's reputation.
 Liz and Flash discover his exploits and talk him out of it.
-Jason was last seen in The Amazing Spider-Man #622 (February 2010) attending a party for Flash.